 Rev. Kevin and Cindy Austin and their family: Kyle, Caleb, Ben, Brianna, Josiah

 Christopher Humby took over in June/July 2008.
-The Humbys left in January 2012, when Chris was offered a position at Mendon Church as the youth director.
+The Humbys left in January 2012, when Chris accepted a position at Mendon Church as the youth director.

 Rev. Harold (Bunny) Austin served as our Interim Pastor in 2012.